You found our list of the best office game room ideas.

 List of office game room ideas

-From ping pong tables and video game tournaments to claw machines and 3-D chess, here is a list of fun ideas to make your company’s game room appealing and effective.
+From ping-pong tables and video game tournaments to claw machines and 3-D chess, here is a list of fun ideas to make your company’s game room appealing and effective.

-1. Ping Pong Table
+1. Ping-Pong Table

 2. Foosball Table

 Foosball tables are an office game room favorite.
 Foosball is a tabletop take on soccer where players control plastic men on rotatable sticks to score goals.
 While some higher-end tables retail for over $1,000, you can find more basic models for a few hundred dollars.
-Budget-conscious or limited-space game room designers can even buy mini versions of foosball fields that sit atop regular tables, so that you can store the game when not in use.
+Budget-conscious or limited-space game room designers can even buy mini versions of foosball fields that sit atop regular tables so that you can store the game when not in use.

 3. Multigame Table

 If you have limited space and budget but want to give employees options for gameplay, then a multigame table is an excellent solution.
 These entertainment systems allow players to convert the table into different games like air hockey, pool, chess, and basketball.
 Before buying the table, set a budget, then poll employees to find out which games are most popular.
-Most multigame tables come with at least three games, however you can also find affordable options with up to ten games.
+Most multigame tables come with at least three games, but you can also find affordable options with up to ten games.

 4. Old School Arcade

 When many folks hear “game room,” they think “arcade.”
 You can fill your office break room with old-school arcade games like pinball machines, Mrs. Pacman, and Frogger.
-Since these games are straightforward and simple, workers do not need to be avid gamers to enjoy.
+Since these games are straightforward and simple, workers do not need to be avid gamers to enjoy them.
 You can either buy or make full arcade cabinet games, find tabletop versions, or get classic games for modern consoles.